Find the Proper HDMI Cable Type

 3D Compatible HDMI Cables

-This cable is a good example of where TV technology has surged ahead and cables have had to catch up.
-If you have a 3DTV you will need a 3D compatible cable and they fall under the newest 1.4 standard.
-These cables are high speed and Ethernet enabled as well as being forward compatible with likely imminent technological advances.
+This cable is a good example of how TV technology has surged ahead while cables have had to catch up.
+If you have a 3D TV, you will need a 3D-compatible cable, which falls under the newest 1.4 standard.
+These cables are high-speed, Ethernet-enabled, and forward-compatible with likely imminent technological advances.

 Micro HDMI Cables

-A micro HDMI cable is a purpose specific cable and is designed to allow you to show videos and photos which you have taken with your phone, on another HDTV HDMI compatible device.
-One end of the cable will have a regular HDMI connector and the other will be ‘micro’ sized so as to connect to your phone.
+A micro HDMI cable is a purpose-specific cable designed to allow you to show videos and photos taken with your phone on another HDTV HDMI-compatible device.
+One end of the cable will have a regular HDMI connector, and the other will be ‘micro’ sized to connect to your phone.

-You should purchase the HDMI cable which is going to be compatible with the equipment you own in order to achieve the best results.
-This is the key to deciding which cable to purchase, so if you have a 3D TV you will need an HDMI cable which is 3D compatible and because it falls under the new 1.4 standard, will also be forwards compatible – for awhile at least.
+You should purchase the HDMI cable that is compatible with your equipment in order to achieve the best results.
+This is the key to deciding which cable to purchase.
+So, if you have a 3D TV, you will need an HDMI cable that is 3D compatible and, because it falls under the new 1.4 standard, will also be forward compatible—for a while at least.